 Opens the side view window, a miniature version of the display, which shows the relationship between the eye position, the displayed item(s), and the clipping planes.
 By default, the miniature is shown at full resolution, with colors and representation types the same as the main display.
 Setting Resolution to low simplifies the miniature to only the backbone of any peptide and nucleic acid residues shown in the main display.
 In the low-resolution version, surfaces and objects are indicated by bounding box outlines.
-Using low resolution is recommended if performance seems slow when large molecules are being viewed.
+Using low resolution is recommended if performance seems slow.
+Try moving the eye position (the small square; scales the view) and the clipping plane positions (vertical lines) with the left mouse button.